Society and Culture / Bachelor's degree programme

 Presentation

-The study programme provides theoretical, methodological, and basic knowledge in history, philosophy, anthropology, sociology, and other disciplines (literature, arts, digital humanities, economics, geography, psychology); it also allows the acquisition of critical tools to know the current contemporary world and encourage dialogue between the various forms of culture and different cultures.
+The degree programme provides theoretical, methodological and basic knowledge in history, philosophy, anthropology, sociology and also in other disciplines (literature, art, digital humanities, economics, geography).
+It also provides critical tools for getting to know today's contemporary world and fostering dialogue between different forms of culture and different cultures.
 What are the relations behind the different cultures and between the expressions of a same culture?
 How did the ideas, social forms and ways of life featuring the globalised world take shape and how have they changed over time?
 Answering these questions needs an interdisciplinary approach, in which history interacts with human sciences.
-The main training objective is to acquire a plurality of methods of investigation of contemporary cultures within a broad and up-to-date historical and humanistic path.
+The main training objective consists in acquiring a plurality of methods of investigation of contemporary cultures within a broad and up-to-date historical and humanistic framework.
 We want to enable students to acquire a plurality of knowledge and methods that will allow them to face even very different issues; so they will be able to seize opportunities and confront each other (cultures, values, ways of thinking).
-We want to encourage them to develop their potential in multiple directions.
+We want to encourage them to develop their potential and their critical approach in several directions.

-The programme consists of a solid common interdisciplinary base in the first two years, and two different specialisation curricula that are chosen on the 3rd year: historical and philosophical the first one, social-anthropological the other one.
-This set up allows for deepening the historical training and addressing anthropological, philosophical and sociological issues and phenomena with a deeper awareness.
+The programme offers a solid common interdisciplinary basis in the first two years and two different optional specialisation paths in the third year: one historical-philosophical, the other more socio- anthropological.
+This setup allows for a deeper historical education and more conscious access to anthropological, philosophical and sociological problems and phenomena.
 For critical actions on the present, knowing how today's world has developed is indeed essential.

 More information